Celebi07/AdobeGenai/README.md

 # CurveCraft: A Journey into the World of Curves

 ## Project Overview
-The goal is to develop an end-to-end process that transforms a PNG (raster) image of line art into a set of curves.
+The goal is to develop an end-to-end process that transforms a CSV file containing line art data into a set of curves.
 These curves are defined as a connected sequence of cubic Bezier curves.

+### Input
-To simplify the problem, instead of starting with a PNG input, the line art is initially presented as polylines.
-These polylines are a finite sequence of points in 2D space.
+- The input is a CSV file that represents the line art as a sequence of points (polylines) in 2D space.

-### Input:
+### Process
-- A finite subset of paths in 2D Euclidean space, represented as a CSV file containing the sequence of points.
+- We read and process the CSV file to extract the paths and points.
+These points are then used to reconstruct the image.
+- Using OpenCV, we perform shape detection on the reconstructed image to identify and regularize geometric shapes.
+- The detected shapes are then transformed into their ideal forms, and their symmetry is analyzed and visualized.

+The approach leverages OpenCV's contour detection and various mathematical techniques to achieve regularization and symmetry detection for the shapes derived from the CSV input.

 ### Expected Output:
 - Another set of paths with regularized shapes that exhibit the properties of symmetry, completeness, and beauty.